 In accordance with the principles of combating the grey economy and the spirit of the law, YIT has decided not to allow any mid-term replacement of a foreign subcontractor in a subcontracting chain without a duly justified reason.
-This must be clearly stated in contract negotiations as well.

 Posted workers from non-EU/EEA countries are required to have the right of residence and employment issued by the Finnish authorities

 YIT strives to ensure fair working conditions for everyone working at our sites.
 For this reason, we are revising our policy regarding posted workers coming from outside the EU/EEA countries and Switzerland.